-Only the BC Broiler Hatching Egg Commission, the BC Chicken Marketing Board, and BC Turkey Marketing Board are to report on the average provincial quota utilization across the reporting period.
+\Only the BC Broiler Hatching Egg Commission, the BC Chicken Marketing Board, and BC Turkey Marketing Board are to report on the average provincial quota utilization allotted to producers across the reporting period.
 This represents the percentage of provincial quota utilized in order to meet national commitments.

-Average Quota Utilization
+Provincial Quota Utilization Mainstream: 104.5% Specialty: 95.7%

-Mainstream: 102.0%

-Specialty: 102.6%